My business is under stress and HMRC have offered to allow the company to pay its PAYE and VAT liability over one year. Why should I go for a CVA?

 The answer is that you should do what ever is best for your business!

-The main advantage of a CVA over TTP is that you can write off a proportion of the debt whereas a TTP you have to pay all of the debt.
+The main advantage of a CVA with HMRC over TTP is that you can pay back the debt over a longer period ( upto 5 years).
 It all boils down to affordability.
 Can your business afford the payments needed to meet a time to pay agreement?
-If the answer is yes then great! - Pay off all the debt and then get on with making money.
+If the answer is yes then great! – Pay off all the debt and then get on with making money.
 But if the company is insolvent then it is likely that a too ambitious Time to Pay programme will result in insolvency with a CVA really being the only option to continue trading.

 We can advise on both a formal Time to Pay proposal to the HMRC or a company voluntary arrangement.
 Both courses of action will need detailed forecasting of the businesses cashflow and extensive liaison with the creditors in question.
 The threat of proposing a CVA can be used as the "sword of Damocles" to push through a Time to Pay as in the event of formal insolvency the return to creditors is likely to be less.